ai-fast-track/mantisshrimp/README.md

 Out of the box, we offer several annotation parsers that translates different annotation formats into a very flexibe parser:

-A.  By default, we offer differents standard format parsers such as COCO
+-   By default, we offer differents standard format parsers such as COCO and ROC,
-    and ROC,
-B.  We host a community curated parsers where community contributors
-    publish their own parsers to be shared, and therefore save time and energy in creating similar parsers over and over,
+-   We host a community curated parsers where community contributors publish their own parsers to be shared, and therefore save time and energy in creating similar parsers over and over,
-C.  We provide some intuitive tutorials that walk you through the steps
-    of creating your own parser.
+-   We provide some intuitive tutorials that walk you through the steps of creating your own parser.
 Please, consider sharing it with the whole community.

 **2- A Universal Adapter to different DL Libraries:**

-A.  Mantisshrimp provides a universal adapter that allows you to hook up
-    your dataset to the DL library of your choice (fastai, Pytorch Lightning and Pytorch), and train your model using a familiar API,
+-   Mantisshrimp provides a universal adapter that allows you to hook up your dataset to the DL library of your choice (fastai, Pytorch Lightning and Pytorch), and train your model using a familiar API,
-B.  Our library allows you to choose one of the public implementations
-    of a given model, plug it in mantisshrimp model adapter, and seamlessly train your model,
+-   Our library allows you to choose one of the public implementations of a given model, plug it in mantisshrimp model adapter, and seamlessly train your model,
-C.  As a bonus, our library even allows to experiment with another DL
+-   As a bonus, our library even allows to experiment with another DL library.
-    library.
 Our tutorials have several examples showing you how to train a given model using both fastai and Pytorch Lightning libraries side by side.